Date amended:

 Acute single trauma

 The SOP concerns brain injury from a single acute trauma event.
 Claims concerning multiple minor head traumas or their contended consequences are not covered by the concussion SOP.
-There is a SOP for dementia pugilistica, which concerns a large number of blows to the head, most typically in boxers.
-There is no SOP that covers ‘chronic traumatic encephalopathy’.
+There is a SOP for dementia pugilistica, which concerns brain damage from a large number of physical blows to the head, most typically in boxers.
+The RMA has advised that a diagnosis of ‘‘chronic traumatic encephalopathy’ is answered by the existing SOPs for dementia pugilistica.
+Separately, moderate to severe traumatic brain injury is covered under its own SOP.

 A head trauma (or transmitted force to the brain) needs to directly induce a (temporary) brain injury for the concussion SOP to apply.
-Lesser degrees of trauma, such as an overpressure wave from firing a heavy weapon, will not be sufficient to cause a concussion in normal circumstances.
+Lesser degrees of trauma, such as an overpressure wave from firing a heavy weapon, may not be sufficient to cause a concussion in normal circumstances, however, there may be circumstances where an acute traumatic brain injury as a result of blast exposure could come within the Explosive Blast Injury SOP.

 Absence of contemporary evidence